TanimSk/WRO-FE-2025_Team-Echo-Drift/README.md

 cd WRO-FE-2025_Team-Echo-Drift/src
 # install the dependencies
 pip install -r requirements.txt

 # run the program
+# for open challenge
+python raspberrypi/open_challenge.py --debug

+# for obstacle challenge
-python raspberrypi/main.py --debug
+python raspberrypi/obstacle_challenge.py --debug

 # for starting the program on startup, register it as a service or a crontab

 ```

-We have divided the whole into 6 segments, each segment runs a seperate image processing thread.
+We have divided the whole frame into 6 segments, each segment runs a seperate image processing thread.

 <img width="500" height="736" alt="image" src="v-photos/ROI-POV.png" />